MeteorDevelopment/meteor-website/src/routes/faq/getting-log/+page.md

 ### Step 4

 In the Logs folder, scroll down and find a file called `latest` or `latest.log`.
-Double click the file to open it in Notepad.
+Double-click the file to open it in Notepad.

 ![latest.log file](https://user-images.githubusercontent.com/18114966/181199377-1e6af9d2-4495-44da-a2f6-8ffbbb0ed040.png)